hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 - See the [**BIDS specification**](https://bids-specification.readthedocs.io/en/stable/)
 for detailed information on the rules for BIDS.
-Of special interest to HED users are the sections on [**Task events**](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/05-task-events.html) and the [**Hierarchical Event Descriptors**](https://bids-specification.readthedocs.io/en/stable/appendices/hed.html) appendix.
+Of special interest to HED annotators are the sections on [**Task events**](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/05-task-events.html) and the [**Hierarchical Event Descriptors**](https://bids-specification.readthedocs.io/en/stable/appendices/hed.html) appendix.
 <p></p>